SORA

 Advancing, promoting and sharing knowledge of health through excellence in teaching, clinical practice and research into the prevention and treatment of illness

-A national survey evaluating Clostridioides difficile testing practices in microbiology laboratories in Saudi Arabia: Findings and implications
+A survey on Clostridioides difficile infection (CDI) testing in microbiology laboratories in Saudi Arabia: Findings and implications

 SGUL Authors: Godman, Brian Barr